Prosecutors: 2 charged after robbery accomplice killed

 Antonio Johnson, 18, and Andre Mays Jr., 19, were charged following the fatal shooting Wednesday of 17-year-old Elijah Lockhart, the Kansas City Star reported.

-Police said the three were trying to force their way into an Independence home around 2 a.m.
+Police said the three were trying force their way into an Independence home around 2 a.m.
 Wednesday when they were confronted by the home’s residents.
 Police said Lockhart pointed a gun at one of the residents, who then shot the teen.
 Lockhart was later found dead outside the house.

 Johnson and Mays have also been charged with first-degree attempted robbery and armed criminal action, prosecutors said.